Maybe. Maybe not.

 Most airports have rentals available.
 When you let us know what your ground transportation needs are we'll arrange it for you.

 Most guests going on an overnight bring along a small wheeled-bag--about 25 lbs--but we can accommodate larger bags as well.
 The question really depends on how many people are going and how far we're flying since it's all about balancing weight, fuel, and distance.

 Sure! (but just 3 oz of soda.)
 I'm kidding...you can bring any non-alcoholic beverages you'd like.
 If you want a beer on your way home, let me know what kind you like and I'll pick up a six-pack for you.
 The FAA has a rule against people bringing their own cocktails aboard.

 In the back she has four wide, leather seats in a club seating arrangement, along with a beverage center and plenty of room for carry-ons.
 Club seating is where two seats face forward and two face the rear--this way you can chat, you know...like your at a club.

-No. I can land at the hundreds of little airports in the Southeast.
+Absolutely.
+As long as it's paved and meets the minimum length, I can land at the hundreds of little airports in the Southeast.
 Most of the time my clients need to land at the small ones to be closer to their meeting/project/hunting camp.
 Did you know there are a half-dozen other airports around Atlanta?
 So unless your meeting's at Hartsfield, I'm going to save you time and hassles.